 The market for our products is highly competitive.
 While price is an important factor, we compete primarily on the basis of the following factors:

 - historical customer relationships;

 - technical expertise;

 - product quality and performance;

 - total cost of ownership;

+- customer service and support;

 - breadth of product line;

 - breadth of geographic presence;

 - advanced manufacturing capabilities; and

 - after-sales service.